Rubén Sobrino: Alavés

 On 6 July 2017, Manchester City announced Sobrino would join Alavés on a permanent four-year contract after playing with the club on loan the previous season.

 Valencia

 On 31 January 2019, he moved to fellow first division side Valencia CF on a three-and-a-half-year deal.

 Cádiz

 On 31 January 2021, after featuring rarely, Sobrino joined fellow top tier side Cádiz CF on loan for the remainder of the season.
 On 30 August, he signed a permanent three-year contract with the side.

 On 31 August 2025, Sobrino terminated his link with the Yellow Submarine.

 Cultural Leonesa

 On 2 September 2025, Sobrino signed for Cultural y Deportiva Leonesa also in the second division.

+Panionios

+On 18 September 2026, Sobrino signed for Super League Greece 2 club Panionios on a free transfer.